On MyUTK in My Financial Information, select View/Pay Fees.

 Your federal financial aid is automatically applied toward your tuition and fees for the year you receive it.

-Federal regulations allow you to voluntarily authorize financial aid to be used to pay for non-tuition and fees during the current year.
-You make this designation online when you accept your financial aid.
+Federal regulations allow you to voluntarily authorize financial aid to pay for non-tuition and fees during the current year.
+You make this designation when you accept your financial aid.

 Financial Aid Refunds

 Your financial aid is used to pay your charges and fees at UT.
-The leftover amount you receive must be repaid if you withdraw from the university or you’re dismissed.
+The leftover amount you receive must be repaid if you withdraw from the university or you are dismissed.
 The university calculates and distributes refunds to Title IV programs.

 Refunds for Students